yingweiwo

 Additional Infomation

-Ceftin tablets and oral suspension /are indicated for/ pharyngitis/tonsillitis caused by Streptococcus pyogenes.
-NOTE: The usual drug of choice in the treatment and prevention of streptococcal infections, including the prophylaxis of rheumatic fever, is penicillin given by the intramuscular route.
-Ceftin Tablets are generally effective in the eradication of streptococci from the nasopharynx; however, substantial data establishing the efficacy of cefuroxime in the subsequent prevention of rheumatic fever are not available.
-Please also note that in all clinical trials, all isolates had to be sensitive to both penicillin and cefuroxime.
-There are no data from adequate and well-controlled trials to demonstrate the effectiveness of cefuroxime in the treatment of penicillin-resistant strains of Streptococcus pyogenes. /Included in US product label/
+Cefuroxime tablets and oral suspension are indicated for pharyngitis/tonsillitis caused by Streptococcus pyogenes.
+Note: Intramuscular penicillin is usually the first-line treatment and prevention of streptococcal infections (including prevention of rheumatic fever).
+Cefuroxime tablets are generally effective in clearing streptococci from the nasopharynx; however, there is currently insufficient data to confirm the efficacy of cefuroxime in the prevention of rheumatic fever.
+Also note that in all clinical trials, all isolates must be sensitive to both penicillin and cefuroxime.
+There is currently insufficient and well-controlled data to demonstrate the effectiveness of cefuroxime in treating penicillin-resistant Streptococcus pyogenes strains. /US Product Label Includes/

-For more Therapeutic Uses (Complete) data for Cefuroxime axetil (15 total), please visit the HSDB record page.
+For more complete data on the therapeutic uses of cefuroxime axetil (out of 15), please visit the HSDB record page.

 Drug Warnings